 Paul tells us that we have no business judging the world, but we should be judging ourselves – the Church!
 (1 Cor.
 5:12) Peter agrees: “For it is time for judgment to begin with the family of God….”
 (1 Pet.
 4:17) We get it backwards when we think that our job is to call out sin and judge the world.
 Our job is actually to judge ourselves and the Church!

 Jesus warned, “’Do not judge[ii] according to appearance, but judge with righteous judgment[iii].’”
 (Jn.
 7:24) Judging according to appearances means comparing ourselves to others; it means condemning others for the same faults we have.
 Judging wrongly is self-centered, self-righteous, hypocritical and unloving.

 Righteous judgment is focused on eternal consequences.
-It involves love and concern for the eternal souls of people.
+It involves love and concern for with a view to the ultimate reality of the kingdom of God.
 It is motivated by love, not by condemnation.
 For this reason, we should not create the impression that sin is no big deal.
 It would be wrong, uncaring and unloving to give anyone the impression that there are no consequences to fear from sinful actions!

 Christians, however, often come across as judgmental and condemning.
 That’s an indication that we are not looking inward enough and not adopting the attitude that Jesus adopted, which is to love the world and seek and save the lost while there is still time before judgment comes.
 (For a balanced look at this see 3 Ways to Speak the Truth in Love.)